-Sunderland

-Total Voice Sunderland - 0191 510 5051
+Sunderland Total Voice Sunderland - 0191 543 7890

-What words mean
+Coram (for young people) Coram Voice - 0808 800 5792 What words mean If you have complex needs your care care coordinator coordinator will plan the support you get from different mental health professionals. complex needs This is when you need help and support with lots of different things in your life.
+You might need support from different people.
+GP This is the doctor you usually go to see if you are not feeling well.

+lead
-care coordinator If you have complex needs your care

-coordinator will plan the support you get from
+If you do not have complex needs your professional lead professional will plan your care.
+You might just need support from the lead

-different mental health professionals.

-complex needs This is when you need help and support with

-lots of different things in your life.
-You might

-need support from different people.

-GP This is the doctor you usually go to see if you

-are not feeling well.
+professional.

-lead professional If you do not have complex needs your lead professional will plan your care.
-You might just need support from the lead professional. low level needs This means you do not need very much extra support to help you live your life. mental health problems This is when you find it hard to cope with things in your life.
+low level needs This means you do not need very much extra support to help you live your life. mental health problems This is when you find it hard to cope with things in your life.
 You might get very angry or upset.
-You might need support to feel better. professional This is someone who is trained to help you with your mental health problems.
+You might need support to feel better professional This is someone who is trained to help you with your mental health problems.
 This could be a social worker, community psychiatric nurse (CPN), occupational therapist (OT), psychologist, therapist or doctor.